afrotonder/tuxnet/README.md

 Welcome to tuxnet!
-This page is dedicated to my favorite programmers & penguins.
-Without Tux & Linux, the world would be a much less safer place.
+The TuxNet Project is a website dedicated to hacking, open/free software, safe web development & software related events(all dummy for now, but feature some cool cats).

+The idea is to have a centralized place to read & have all the things hackers cant forget.

 #HOW TO RUN